scivision/matlab-cmake-mex/README.md

 ## Apple Silicon

+macOS users with Apple Silicon CPU (M1, M2, ....) are recommended to use the native Apple Silicon Matlab.
+Better performance for Matlab comes by using the native CPU version of Matlab matching the computer CPU.
-If using x86 Matlab on Apple Silicon CPU via Rosetta, configure with:
+However, if using Intel x86 Matlab on Apple Silicon CPU:

 ```sh
 cmake -B build -DCMAKE_OSX_ARCHITECTURES=x86_64
 ```

-In general it's better overall for Matlab to use the native ARM version if available for your operating system.

 ## Reference